Major mistakes You’re Making on your Product Photography Portfolio

 The arrangements of the objects in the picture makes a big difference to the end result.
 According to the ‘rule of thirds’, only 1/3rd of the picture should be filled with the products or any other objects.
 This is a good rule to follow for getting attractive captures.

 Using to many props, unrelated props or props that overshadow the product defeats the purpose of suing them.
 The right amount and kind of props can enhance the relatability and presentation of the products.
 But always remember that the ultimate goal of a professional product photographer is to keep the focus on the products.
 The key to that may be to keep your photographs simple.

 Any unintentional movement during taking a picture can result in blurry, unsteady pictures.
 Product images usually needs to have a high resolution so that the customer can zoom in and see the details.
 Even the slightest blurriness dues to an unstable hand will be visible at such resolutions.
 Therefore, it is wise to take your time, be extremely careful and use a tripod or the ‘stabilizer mode’ of the camera, while taking pictures.

 In product photography, watermarking may not always be the right thing to do.
-Watermarks can distract the viewer from the centre of attraction, which is the product.
+Watermarks can distract the viewer from the center of attraction, which is the product.
 Today, watermark removing software is widely available, so, watermarking does not guarantee that your image will not be stolen.

 Mistakes to Avoid During Post Production Processing